daboross/qxlc/README.md

 qxlc
 ====

-Multipurpose web server written in Python 3 using flask.
+Multipurpose flask-app written in Python 3.

+Currently implemented:
+* Link shortening

 Will eventually contain:
 * Pastebin server
-* URL Shortener
 * Image server

 This is a work in progress.
-It's current state runs at http://qx.lc
+Its current state runs at http://qx.lc.